 - What if wheels are only used to guide?
 In this case, what if propulsion is still inside?
 Or what if the train will be towed?

-- What if there are no wheel at all?
+- What if there is no wheel at all?

 By changing the paradigm, as for friction: instead of trying to diminish them, one could imagine that they do not exist! (“in a frictionless environment”).
 Or regarding the characteristic that trains nowadays are “pulled by a locomotive”, we can ask: What if each wagon of the train can propel itself?
 Which means either it can travels alone by itself?
 Or it can travel with others in a modular fashion?